Chart Color Schemes

 Mansfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mansfield, as assessed in the latest Census, 95.0% of dwellings were houses with the remaining 5.1% comprising semi-detached properties, apartments, and other types.
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Mansfield stood at 49.6%, with mortgaged dwellings at 33.5% and rented ones at 16.9%.
-The median monthly mortgage repayment was $1,500, higher than Non-Metro Vic.'s average of $1,430.
-Weekly rent in Mansfield was $320 compared to Non-Metro Vic.'s $285.
-Nationally, Mansfield's mortgage repayments were lower at $1,500 versus Australia's average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.
+In Mansfield, as per the latest Census, 95.0% of dwellings were houses, with the remaining 5.1% comprising semi-detached homes, apartments, and other types.
+This differs from Non-Metro Vic., where 90.1% were houses and 9.9% were other dwellings.
+Home ownership in Mansfield stood at 49.6%, with mortgaged properties at 33.5% and rented ones at 16.9%.
+The median monthly mortgage repayment was $1,500, above Non-Metro Vic.'s average of $1,430.
+The median weekly rent in Mansfield was $320, compared to Non-Metro Vic.'s $285.
+Nationally, Mansfield's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing